MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 -   R is the number of regions where the application is deployed.

 The expected chance that the application fails in all regions at the same time is ((1 − N) \^ R).
-For example, if the single-region SLA is 99.95%:
+For example, if the hypothetical single-region SLA is 99.95%:

 -   The combined SLA for two regions = (1 − (1 − 0.9995) \^ 2) = 99.999975%